Steele-Tech03/Detection-Lab/README.md

 ## Objective

 To design and implement a Cybersecurity Detection Homelab using VirtualBox as the hypervisor, hosting Windows 10 and Kali Linux virtual machines.
 This lab aims to simulate a realistic enterprise environment for practicing threat detection, network monitoring, and incident response techniques.
-By configuring and analyzing system logs, network traffic, and attack simulations, the lab enhances hands-on skills in identifying, investigating, and mitigating cybersecurity threats.
+By configuring and analyzing system logs in the (SIEM), network traffic, and attack simulations, the lab enhances hands-on skills in identifying, investigating, and mitigating cybersecurity threats.

 ### Skills Learned

 - Setting up, configuring, and managing virtual machines using VirtualBox.
 - Installing and hardening Windows 10 and Kali Linux environments.
 - Creating and managing internal, bridged, and NAT networks for isolated testing.
-- Monitoring logs and system activity to detect malicious behavior.
+- Advanced understanding of SIEM concepts when monitoring logs and system activity to detect malicious behavior.
 - Practicing triage, containment, and remediation of simulated attacks.
 - Conducting controlled attacks from Kali Linux against Windows targets.
 - Using tools like Sysmon to identify anomalies.
 - Gaining hands-on experience with Windows PowerShell and Linux terminal commands.
 - Identifying and testing system weaknesses using open-source tools.
-- Forwarding and analyzing logs in platforms like Splunk.
+- Developing critical thinking and problem solving skills in Cybersecurity.

 ### Tools Used